daniel-vera-g/project-guidelines/docs/git/branching-model/branchingWorkflow-summary.md

 1. Merge of from development(Up to date with master)
 2. Fix bug
 3. Merge back directly into master with the right semantic versioning

+* If there is some fast fix needed, a Hotfix branch can be made from master.
+This branch can be merged directly into develop and then Master.

 ## Sources